zarapurewaldcu/gardenLab/user_manual/userGuide.md

 ## 2. What You Need

-- A computer with browser
+- A computer with a browser.
-- An internet connection
+- An internet connection.
+- An email is required for registering for an account.
+- An image saved locally to the users machine. (required for plant identification tool and plant welfare assessment tool.)

 ## 3. How to Register